|

 Gold

-• July corn on Brazil’s Bovespa exchange is making new lows and trading around the equivalent of $4.49 per bushel.
+• July corn on Brazil’s Bovespa Exchange is around the equivalent of $4.80 per bushel.
+This is near the lowest level in two years.

 Grain Market Insider is provided by Stewart-Peterson Inc., a publishing company.